Writing Better Judgments II, August 2025

 This program is open to those judicial officers who have previously completed Writing Better Judgments I and have 3-5 years of experience on the bench.

-The program gives practical and readily usable knowledge and skills to participants so as to improve judicial officer confidence and writing ability and in turn, productivity.
+The judicial learning outcomes of this program are judge-centric; practical and readily usable knowledge and skills targeted at improving individual judicial officer confidence and writing ability and in turn, productivity.
 Participants will explore the following essential questions:

 1. Can I write less while maintaining coherence?